learnk8s/learnk8s.io/src/yaml-validation/content.md

 > [The complete output is available here](https://github.com/amitsaha/kubernetes-static-checkers-demo/blob/master/base-valid-polaris-result.json).

-Similar to kube-score, polaris identifies several cases where the manifest falls short of recommended best practice which includes:
+Similar to kube-score, polaris identifies several cases where the manifest falls short of recommended best practices which include:

 - Missing health checks for the pods.
 - Container images don't have a tag specified.